Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 Judges 15:19 But God clave an hollow place that was in the jaw, and there came water thereout; and when he had drunk, his spirit came again, and he revived: wherefore he called the name thereof En-hakkore, which is in Lehi unto this day.

-This last verse in Judges refers to Samson who, after drinking water, was revived.
-This is another way of saying, he regained the use of his senses.
-We sense our surroundings, we sense sounds, odors, sites, textures, flavors.
-We’re sensitive beings and each of us has different variabilities and certainly preferences when it comes to our sensitivities.
+This last verse in Judges refers to Samson, who, after drinking water, was revived; this is another way of saying, he regained the use of his senses.
+We sense our surroundings; we sense sounds, odors, sights, textures, flavors.
+We’re sensitive beings, and each of us has different variabilities and certainly preferences when it comes to our sensitivities.

 Now we’re going to peruse a few quotes from various dictionaries including the Online Etymology Dictionary.
 It is essential to capture the link between the Bible and what is considered the biggest scientific unanswered enigma of our times.
 What is consciousness?
 The one item that links the two is the ruach.
 The God-given spirit that God formed in humans for a specific purpose … which The Explanation is elaborating.

-Let’s understand what it means to be a sentient beings (animals, humans).
-A word from the early 17th century: from Latin sentient- ‘feeling’, from the verb sentire.
+Let’s understand what it means to be sentient beings (animals, humans).
+A word from the early 17th century: from Latin sentient- feeling, from the verb sentire.
 Meaning: “faculty of sense; feeling, consciousness;” Sentient 1630s, “capable of feeling,” from Latin sentientem (nominative sentiens) “feeling,” present participle of sentire “to feel” (see sense (n.)).
-Meaning “conscious” (of something) is from 1815.
+Meaning “conscious” (of something) is from H1815.

 A certain negro tribe has a special word for “see;” but only one general word for “hear,” “touch,” “smell,” and “taste.”
 It matters little through which sense I realize that in the dark I have blundered into a pig-sty.
 In French “sentir” means to smell, to touch, and to feel, all together.
 [Erich M. von Hornbostel, “Die Einheit der Sinne” (“The Unity of the Senses”), 1927]